farcasterxyz/protocol/docs/SPECIFICATION.md

 A CRDT must accept a message only if it passes the message validation rules described above.
 CRDTs may also implement additional validation rules that depend on the state of other CRDTs or the blockchain.
 CRDTs must also specify their own rules to detect conflicts between valid messages and have a mechanism to resolve conflicts.
 All CRDTs implement a form of last-write-wins using the total message ordering, and some CRDTs also add remove-wins rules.

 CRDTs also prune messages when they reach a certain size per user to prevent them from growing indefinitely.
 The sizes are measured in units per user.
 The number of units of storage a user has is determined by the Storage registry.
 When adding a message crosses the size limit, the message in the CRDT with the lowest timestamp-hash order is pruned.
 Pruning should be performed once every hour on the hour in UTC to minimize sync thrash between Hubs.
+If all storage units expire for a user, there is a 30 day grace period before hubs will prune all messages for the user.

 ### 3.1.1 General Rules